marijnh/Eloquent-JavaScript/04_data.md

 you'd run a counter over the length of the array and pick out each element in turn.

-There is a simpler way to write such loops.
+There is a simpler way to write such loops in modern JavaScript.

 ```
 for (let entry of JOURNAL) {